Waxletes – Central KY’s Sporting Life at 45 RPM

 FOOTBALL

-The vinyl years were not the best times for the UK football team and this cut below is about the only one that springs readily to mind.
+The vinyl years were not the best times for the UK football team and these cuts below are about the only ones that springs readily to mind.
 Commonly found, but less so with the picture sleeve.

 Dorothy Rowen / Studio A Band – We Believe / We Believe (instrumental) 197-/198-?